When Tableau Desktop users publish content to a site on Tableau Cloud, they can select a project to publish it to.

 - They can make the site easier to navigate for self-service users.

-- They segment the Tableau Online site into areas that give users access based on how they use the data published to those areas, or on the Tableau user group they work with.
+- They segment the Tableau Cloud site into areas that give users access based on how they use the data published to those areas, or on the Tableau user group they work with.

 - You can hide projects from groups who don’t need to use them, create a distinguishable project-naming scheme, and take advantage of project descriptions to clarify how to use the project.